In flight ads among new twists in mattresses & futon

 Bassett's bed also features foam reinforcements in two rows of coils around the bed's border.
 The inserts are designed to add an extra five inches of support for sitting or sleeping on the edge of the bed.

 King Koil introduced its second Snooze Brothers Commercial, a Blues Brothers spoof.
-The beginning, middle and end of the commercial feature a dealers' customized information, such as price points. https://futonadvisors.com/serta-buys-prime-time/
+The beginning, middle and end of the commercial feature a dealers' customized information, such as price points.
+Other article: https://futonadvisors.com/serta-buys-prime-time/

 Paul Sullivan, national sales manager for King Koil, noted, "It's not just image advertising with a dealer tag--it's a totally customized package.
 It switches it to a 50-50 proposition.
 It's your store's commercial."